lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **RPretribution** _(19-Aug-18 03:06 PM)_

-> But now he’s just stuck there.
+> But now he's just stuck there.
 > Can you roll around?

 _Garrick circles his finger as if Emmett was a dog._